THEFT RECOVERED VEHICLES

 FLOOD CARS : These are vehicles having been in various depths of

-conditions.
-There are two types of floods, the "fresh"
+water from street flooding.
+There are two types of floods,either "fresh"

-and "salt" water flood.
-Most all flooding conditions are
+or "salt" water flood.
+Most flooding conditions are

 "fresh" water caused from excessive rainfall which is

-non-corrosive.
-Most, but not all of the flood cars that we list
+generally non-corrosive.
+Mostly the flood cars that we list

-have been in depths of water for short durations that the water level
+have been in depths of fresh water for a short duration and the water level

 VANDALISM AND STORM DAMAGED VEHICLES : A vandalized vehicle is one that

-has fallen prey to various degrees of destruction at the hands of a
+has fallen prey to varying destruction at the hands of a

-vandal that can include having parts stolen or destroyed.
+vandal that can include physical damage to the vehicle or may have some parts stolen or destroyed.
 Storm

 damage can occur from events such as hail, tree limbs, airborne debris,